 Even with regular brushing, it is a good idea to give a hairball preventative to your ferret regularly, especially when it is shedding.
 Preventatives are available in a malt-flavored gel in a tube, which ferrets often view as a treat.

 Ferrets do tend to have waxy ears, and keeping them clean will help prevent problems and infections.
 Normally, their ear wax is light brown or reddish in color.
-Regular cleaning will help you spot a change in the amount or texture of ear wax which could indicate an infection or ear mites.
+Regular cleaning will help you spot a change in the amount or the texture of ear wax which could indicate an infection or ear mites.

 To clean the ears, get a mild ear cleaning solution from your vet or pet store.
 An ear cleaner safe for kittens should be okay for ferrets.
 Put a few drops in the ear, massage the ear for a bit, then let the ferret shake its head.
 This is great for dislodging wax, but it can be messy.
 Do this in an area that is easily cleaned such as the bathroom.
 A cotton-tipped swab moistened with the cleaner can be used to wipe out the external part of the ear.
 Never push a cotton swab into the ear canal.
 If your ferret is particularly squirmy, be extra cautious to avoid pushing wax down into the ear canal.